 Make after Testing

-After gaining new insights during a Testing phase, you will most likely return to the Make stage to improve your prototype.
+After testing your prototype in the Test phase, you will most likely return to the Make stage to improve your prototype.

 Here are the simple rules for making after testing: